NewStrangeWorlds/FastChem/README.md

 # User guide #

-FastChem comes with user guide in pdf format that can be found in the *manual* folder.
+FastChem comes with a user guide that can be found here: https://github.com/exoclime/FastChem/docs/index.html .
 It describes the installation and usage of FastChem and covers both the C++ stand-alone version as well as the Python interface.
 The manual also provides detailed information on the internal interface functions that the FastChem object class and its Python interface provide.

 # Licence #